JustinGuese/tradingbot22-tradingbots-prefect/tradingbot-website-generator/hugo/content/english/news/chevron-cvx-unveiling-the-bearish-shift-in-big-moneys-options-play.md

 Two market experts have recently issued ratings for Chevron, with a consensus target price of $184.5.
 A UBS analyst maintains a Buy rating with a target price of $185, while a Jefferies analyst has upgraded their stance to Buy and set a new price target at $184.

 Trading options involves risks, but it also offers the potential for higher profits.
 Traders can mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Stay updated on the latest options trades for Chevron with Benzinga Pro for real-time alerts.
+Stay updated on the latest options trades for Chevron with our pro subscription for real-time alerts.